ScottLogic/blog/_posts/2024-08-05-lessons-on-data-quality.md

 The chart reveals a key insight.
 The AUC values have improved compared to our first attempt, indicating only a limited amount of surrounding code that should be added, but more research is needed to identify this threshold.

 ## Lessons Learnt
+Although our research efforts didn't lead to a reliable method of detecting AI-written code, we learnt some valuable lessons along the way.

 #### The foundation of good research is good quality data